Visas and Work Permits — 9 min

-Hiring remote workers from Estonia provides businesses the opportunity to tap into the country’s highly educated, tech-savvy, and innovative population.
+Hiring remote workers from Estonia provides businesses the opportunity to tap into the country’s highly educated and tech-savvy population.
 But hiring from this country has its challenges.
-Our Estonia Country Explorer provides basic information on employment in Estonia and Estonia labor regulations, but for a deeper understanding of how to employ remote workers in the country, read on!
+Our Estonia Country Explorer provides basic information on employment in Estonia and labor regulations, but for a more in-depth understanding of how to employ remote workers in the country, read on!

-Estonia labor laws are liberal and allow for flexibility in terms and conditions of employment.
+Estonia's labor laws are liberal and allow for flexibility in terms and conditions of employment.
 They do, however, provide strong protection for workers.
 Regulations on workers' benefits, minimum wage, paid time off, working hours, and misclassification are outlined in detail.
-To hire remote workers in Estonia, you will need to know:

 Special regulations in Estonia regarding overtime pay, employment taxes, and social contribution requirements for employees and employers can make staying compliant as a foreign employer tricky.
 This article discusses all you need to know to hire and pay remote workers in Estonia with ease and without running afoul of its many labor regulations.